UMEP-dev/UMEP-Tutorials/docs/source/index.rst

      - Generating UMEP input data from a LiDAR point cloud
      - Gothenburg, Sweden
    * - Urban energy balance
+     - Processor
+     - `IntroductionToSuews`
+     - Energy, water and radiation fluxes for one location
+     - London, UK
+   * - Urban energy balance
      - Pre-Processor and Processor
      - `SUEWSAdvanced`
      - Energy, water and radiation fluxes for one location
-     - London, UK
-   * - Source Area Footprint
-     - Pre-Processor
-     - `Footprint`
-     - Interpretation of eddy covariance flux source areas
      - London, UK
    * - Urban energy balance
      - Pre-Processor, Processor and Post-processor